adntjr4/torch_format/README.md

-# project_name
+# pytorch starting format

-project description
+staring project format for pytorch implementation

-there should be "output" folder for logout, checkpoint, validation results, etc.
-also "dataset" folder for dataset files.
+there should be "output" folder or softlink also "dataset" folder for dataset files.

+default CNN for MNIST classification is implemented.

-## torch_format TODO list
+## TODO list

+- [ ] Use "start_epoch" and "interval_epoch"
+- [ ] Add test code
+- [ ] Add validation image out
-- output file 조건
+- [ ] Add tensor board output
-    1. 파일명은 어떤 실험인지 바로 알아야함.
-    2. 같은 실험도 구분되어야함.
-    3. 파일 안에는 checkpoint, 여러 결과, log를 포함해야함.

-    - checkpoint
-    - img
-    - tboard
-    - log.log